top of page

 Spraaktherapeut

-How do you recognize speech problems in your child?
+How do you recognize speech problems?

 Speech problems mainly concern how sounds and words are pronounced.
 Some children are difficult to understand or omit certain sounds, while others substitute sounds or speak with a rhythm that doesn’t match what’s expected for their age.